American Civil Rights Leader Bayard Rustin on the ‘Absolute Necessity’ to Be Openly Gay

 It’s a travesty that the work and legacy of Bayard Rustin isn’t as well-known as it should be, but this openly gay man — who organized 1963’s March on Washington and was a trusted adviser to Martin Luther King Jr. — was an important, powerful figure of the American Civil Rights Movement.
 Now, as we discover in a recently unearthed recording of a mid-1980s interview, Rustin shares his thoughts on the importance of being openly gay.

-Audio from an interview between Bayard Rustin and the Washington Blade will come to light this week on the podcast Making Gay History, hosted by Eric Marcus.
+Audio from an interview between Bayard Rustin and the Washington Blade came to light on the podcast Making Gay History, hosted by Eric Marcus.
 It was the podcast’s executive producer who uncovered the previously unheard audio, which had been saved by Rustin’s partner, Walter Naegle.

 Despite the contributions of Bayard Rustin to the Civil Rights Movement of the 1950s and ’60s, his homosexuality cost him the visibility of other acknowledged leaders.
 His gayness was in fact seen as ‘detrimental to the cause.’